Space & Equipment Leases & Health Care Contracts

-At Hendershot, Cannon & Hisey, P.C., we know health care providers are increasingly being asked to navigate a dense and confusing regulatory landscape while being threatened by increasingly severe repercussions and penalties if they aren’t able to address all issues of compliance.
-As such, our Houston health care lawyers know we play an important role in providing the counsel and representation providers need to ensure regulatory compliance, especially in relation to high stakes issues like health care fraud.
+At Hendershot Cowart P.C., we know health care providers are increasingly being asked to navigate a dense and confusing regulatory landscape while being threatened by increasingly severe repercussions and penalties if they aren’t able to address all issues of compliance.
+As such, our Texas health care lawyers know we play an important role in providing the counsel and representation providers need to ensure regulatory compliance, especially in relation to high stakes issues like health care fraud.

 Health care regulators are keen on scrutinizing the contracts and financial relationships providers establish as part of their practice, from employment arrangements, personal services, and management services to the leasing of office space and equipment.
 That’s because they want to ensure those relationships do not violate health care fraud and abuse laws, such as the Stark Law and the Anti-Kickback Statute.

 - Stark Law – The Stark Law, or self-referral law, is federal legislation that prohibits physician referrals for designated health services (DHS) paid for by Medicare and Medicaid to any entity with which physicians have a financial relationship.
 In terms of lease arrangements, the Stark Law prohibits arrangements involving tenant entities that pay or receive remuneration physicians or other potential referral sources with the intent to induce referrals or otherwise generate business.